British Ambassador to Slovakia

 - Legalised by the Legalisation Office

 - Translated by an official translator into Slovak.
-A list of acceptable translators is best obtained from the mentioned “Matrika” in the town where the marriage is to take place.
+A list of acceptable translators is best obtained from the mentioned “Matrika” in the town where the marriage is to take place, or you can use our abbreviated list of official translators.

 Notarial and documentary services